adityaskm/googleMaps/README.md

-# GoogleMapsAutocompleteDirective [Angular v8.3.2]
+# GoogleMaps [Angular v8.3.2]

-Hello This is a sample Project in Angular for using Google Places Autocomplete with the native Angular Google Maps.
+Hello This is a sample Project in Angular for using Google Places Autocomplete with the native Angular Google Maps and customising the map dynamically.

 ## How to Run: